 Head tracking was made for game simulators in a variety of contexts.
-Therefore, it stands to reason that it offers a fair few benefits for players of ETS2 or ATS who many hours with the game’s never-ending play style.
-Whether it’s an option for you will depend on a number of factors.
+Therefore, it stands to reason that it offers a fair few benefits for ETS2 or the ATS game, which many hours with the game’s never-ending play style.
+Whether it’s an option for you will depend on several factors.

-For starters, you need to ask yourself how much immersion and realism you want in your setup.
+You need to ask yourself how much immersion and realism you want in your setup, for starters.
 One of the strengths of head trackers is that they add that layer of natural control that enhances the experience without the need for bulky equipment.

 Not only does this alleviate the cost of buying dedicated hardware, but it also makes the process of using head tracking simpler as you await SCS Software’s upcoming Heart of Russia expansion pack.

 Do you want to connect with the truck simulator community?

 Do you want to share ATS tips or compare ATS vs ETS2?
 Visit these truck simulator communities or the Eyeware Beam Discord for more information.

 - World of Trucks – an online platform that complements SCS Software trucking games

 - TruckersMP – multiplayer mod and Discord guild available for Euro Truck Simulator 2 and American Truck Simulator

 - SCS Forum – Official message board for the ETS2 & ATS game creator